davestewart/davestewart-content/content/blog/programming/array-reduce/index.md

 - two forms:
   - first one: for values
   - second one: for objects
+- function:
+  - named: easier to understand (has a name, can be reused)
+  - inline: more flexible for everyday code (will probably be only used once)
 - naming:
   - rename to (output, input, index)
   - or (object, value)